-The Bank employs 'cooling-off' periods when moving a cured account from Stage 3 (12 month) to Stage 2 (6 months) to Stage 1.
+The Bank employs 'cooling-off' periods when moving a cured account from Stage 3 (12 month) to Stage 2 (6 to 12 months) to Stage 1.
 In cases, where the financial assets are originated or purchased at deep discount which reflects the incurred credit loss, the financial asset is classified under POCI and is not eligible for transfers to other stages.
+The Bank may choose to make exceptions to this on a case-by-case basis, upon prior approval from GCCO / GCCRO (at Head Office level) or CRO (at Subsidiary level).
+The Bank will be guided by the CBB's requirements while approving the exceptions.